DoubleDeez/MDFramework/README.md

 * An ability to disable command prompt (especially for release builds)
 * Command prompt auto-complete with help text
 * Command history
+* Instance based replication (use name to find the node?)
   * Easy replication of fields
   * Client/Server/Broadcast functions
 * more...